 You can upload your logo as your Instagram profile photo as:

-Instagram converts any Logo you upload to jpg.
-Generally speaking you want to avoid them converting your image because of quality loss and artifacting on conversion as mentioned above in section 3).
-So JPG should be your 1st choice, at high, but not maximum quality to keep size down.
-PNG also seems to convert well with minimal artifacting, and rich color.
+Instagram converts any logo you upload to a JPG.
+Generally speaking, you want to avoid them converting your image because of quality loss and artifacting on conversion (as mentioned in #3).

 🔎 In short: You should upload your logo to Instagram as a JPG image, or a PNG if you don't have a JPEG.

 It's easy to upload your logo to the channel as long as you are following the right Instagram logo dimensions.
 You can find their official guide to posting or updating your profile picture here.
 Here is how to upload your first profile picture or change your existing profile picture: